Book Review: The Heart of Betrayal (The Remnant Chronicles #2) by Mary E. Pearson

 • Violence: high

-• Trigger/Content Warnings: loss of life, kidnapping, near death experiences, battle themes
+• Trigger/Content Warnings: mentions of child abuse and whipping, kidnapping, physical altercations, weapons violence, battle themes

 Instagram || Goodreads || The StoryGraph